Leopard Gecko

 Geographic Range

-The leopard gecko inhabits parts of the Middle East, Iran, northwest Pakistan and western India.
+Parts of the Middle East, Iran, northwest Pakistan, and western India.

 Natural Habitat